imagej/imagej.github.io/_pages/scripting/jython/index.md

 -   `org.bytedeco.javacpp.opencv_core.transform`

 That's the one to use !
-It takes only `org.bytedeco.javacpp.opencv_core.Mat` as input, which is the most approriate in Fiji/Jython
+It takes only `org.bytedeco.javacpp.opencv_core.Mat` as input, which is the most appropriate in Fiji/Jython

 #### Scalar